descawed/re0box/README.md

   drop items is OP.
 But if you want both, you can change it to Leave=1, and then you'll be able to drop items and still access the item box.

+**Log**

+This section controls logging behavior.

+- Level: this controls how much information is logged.
+The options are off, error, warn, info, debug, and trace, where each option logs progressively more information.
+High log levels (such as trace) may impact performance but are useful for troubleshooting issues like crashes.
+The default is info.
+- Path: path to the log file, relative to the game folder.
+The default is re0box.log.
+If you don't want to go in the game folder, you can also use an absolute path for a different location, such as C:\Users\Bob\Documents\re0box.log.

 ## Uninstall
 Delete scripts\re0box.asi from the Resident Evil 0 folder.
 None of the other mod files will have any effect once that's gone, but if you want to purge everything, this is the full list of files added by the mod:
 - dinput8.dll (note that other mods may need this file. if you have anything in your scripts folder besides re0box.asi, you should leave this one alone.)
 - re0box.ini
+- re0box.log
 - re0box_readme.txt
 - nativePC\arc\message\msg_chS_box.arc
 - nativePC\arc\message\msg_chT_box.arc